chaos-polymtl/lethe/doc/source/theory/multiphysics/vof.rst

 Stabilization
 --------------

-The numerical resolution of the advection equation requires stabilization because of its purely convective character.
-Furthermore, a second stabilization term is added to improve the capturing of the interface due to sharp gradient across :math:`\Gamma` and perpendicular to the streamlines.
+The numerical resolution of the advection equation requires stabilization because of its purely advective character, which makes the equation hyperbolic.
+Furthermore, a second stabilization term is added to improve the capturing of the interface due to sharp gradient across :math:`\Gamma`.
+Since SUPG only adds diffusion along the streamlines, crosswind oscillations may occur if no appropriate shock capturing scheme is used.
 To that end, a Discontinuity-Capturing Directional Dissipation (DCDD) shock capturing scheme is used [`2 <https://doi.org/10.1002/fld.505>`_]:

 .. math::